Code-Institute-Submissions/Ivolunteer/README.md

   - "Bree Serif" used as primary font throughout the whole website with Sans Serif as fallback font in case for any reason the font isn't imported into the site correctly.
 I choose "Bree Serif" as i felt it had a suitable playful look and feel.

 - **Images:**
-  - Showcasing the beautiful elephants in their natural habitats and at organization site.
+  - Eye-catching image showcasing the beautiful elephants in their natural habitats and at organization site.

 ## Features ##